DamianTarczon/DamianTarczon/README.md

 </br>

 ### My repositories:
 In my collection, I've got 6 repositories.
 Those are the projects that I made with my colleagues in Codecool and in my opinion are the best to show you my path of learning (from total 0 knowledge about programming to what I can do now).
 In our one year journey we did 4 modules.
 We had 3 months for each module.
-Here I will shortly describe about what is each project and in what module it was.
-If you want to know more about what I learned from it, please go to the readme file in repository.
+Here I will shortly describe what is in each project and in what module it was.
+If you want to know more about what I learned from it, please go to the readme file in the repository.

 <strong>Python module (This was our first module.
 We learned the basics of python here):</strong>
 <ul>